California Coneflower (Rudbeckia californica)

 Rudbeckia californica etymology: The Rudbeckia genus is named for father-and-son botanists and professors of medicine at Sweden's Uppsala University, Olaus J. Rudbeck (1630 - 1702) and Olaus O. Rudbeckius (1660 - 1740).
 Olof the Younger was a teacher of renowned botanist Carl Linnaeus (1707 - 78), who ultimately named the genus for them.
 The Nobel family (of Nobel Prize fame) descends from the elder Rudbeck.

-Californica, as your strong background in Latin has already led you to deduce, refers to California, the state where California Coneflower does the bulk of its growing (it also extends a bit into southern Oregon).
+Californica, as your innate gift for understanding Latin has probably led you to deduce, refers to California, the state where California Coneflower does the bulk of its growing (it also extends a bit into southern Oregon).
+The word California has an interesting provenance of its own involving gold-clad lady warriors, pagan queens, and trained battle griffins.

 This Photo: Next to the gas station at Crane Flat (the western endpoint of the Tioga Road), mid July